hikchoi/cerebrarium/vault/cerebrarium.language.english.vocab.md

 - Decorum
     - Behaviour that is controlled, calm, and polite.
     - _The witness endured the lawyer’s badgering with remarkable decorum._

+- Frivolity
+    - lack of seriousness; lightheartedness.
+    - _a night of fun and frivolity_

 ## I have a vague idea of what it means but it's not fully registered in my brain.